michaeltu01/cs1380-m6/README.md

 LoC: 600
 ## How different are these numbers for different members in the team and why?
 Team members' predictions: 1750, 600, 800, 1100
 The numbers were pretty similar across team members, but we generally underestimated.
 Two team members were much closer due to some prior experience with larger distributed systems.
+There were also some differences in what we considered part of this milestone -- some members based their predictions strictly on how many new lines would be added for M6, but another included all lines for M6 and prior milestones for the distributed store, processing, etc. This led to the rather drastic difference between one member and the others.